About the AG

 alerts.equifax.com

-TransUnion 1-800-680-7289
+TransUnion LLC 1-800-680-7289

 transunion.com

-Report the crime to the police.
+Report the Crime to the Police

 Under California law, you can report identity theft to your local police department.1 Ask the police to issue a police report of identity theft.
 Give the police as much information on the theft as possible.
 One way to do this is to provide copies of your credit reports showing the items related to identity theft.
 Black out other items not related to identity theft.
 Give the police any new evidence you collect to add to your report.
 Be sure to get a copy of your police report.
 You will need to give copies to creditors and the credit bureaus.
-For more information, see "Organizing Your Identity Theft Case" by the Identity Theft Resource Center.
+For more information, see “Organizing Your Identity Theft Case" by the Identity Theft Resource Center, available at http://www.idtheftcenter.org/Fact-Sheets/fs106.html.

 When you file your police report of identity theft, the officer may give you forms to use to request account information from credit grantors, utilities or cell phone service companies.
 If the officer does not do this, you can use the form in our Consumer Information Sheet 3A: Requesting Information on Fraudulent Accounts.
 When you write to creditors where the thief opened or applied for accounts, send copies of the forms, along with copies of the police report.
 Give the information you receive from creditors to the officer investigating your case.

-Call creditors.
+Call Creditors

 Call creditors for any accounts that the thief opened or used.
 When you call, ask for the security or fraud department.
 Examples of creditors are credit card companies, other lenders, phone companies, other utility companies, and department stores.
 Tell them you are an identity theft victim.
 Ask them not to hold you responsible for new accounts opened by the thief.